iredmail/docs/en_US/upgrade/0-upgrade.iredmail.1.8.0-1.8.1.md

     ```
     dnf module enable -y php:8.2 && dnf module switch-to -y php:8.2
     ```

+!!! warning "Ubuntu 18.04: please stick to Roundcube 1.5.9"

+    Ubuntu 18.04 runs old php version which is not supported by Roundcube 1.6 and 1.7.

 Roundcube 1.7 introduces "mandatory `public_html/` entry-point for HTTP servers, protecting all installations better", it requires changes in Nginx